cookaa/newFinalWebsite/src/pages/index.md

 templateKey: index-page
 title: Great Chocolate
 image: /img/brokenchocolate.jpg
-heading: Great Chocolate for All
+heading: Brining Custom Chocolate
 subheading: Enjoy the delicious taste of chocolate
 mainpitch:
   title: Why Cook's
   description: >
-    Cook's Chocolate is for everyone who believes that great chocolate shouldn't just taste good, it should do good too.
-All of our chocolate is hand made with craft and care.
+    Here at Cook's Chocolates, we believe that delicious chocolate should be shared with family and friends.
+We provide a high quality, custom chocolate chocolate experience.
+Chocolate shouldn't just taste good, it should do good as well.
+    Every purchase helps support coco farms, and a college student in love with chocolate.
+    All of our chocolate is selected, and ensured to be of highest quality.
 description: >-
-  Cook's is the ultimate spot for chocolate lovers who want to learn about their beans's origin and support those who made it happen.
-We take crafting chocolate seriously and we’re glad to pass that knowledge to you. anyone.
+  Cook's is the ultimate spot for chocolate lovers who want to learn about their chocolate origin and support those who made it happen.
+We take crafting chocolate seriously and we’re glad to pass the passion and knowledge on to all interested.
 intro:
   blurbs:
     - image: /img/coffee.png